RoboSense-LiDAR/rs_driver/doc/intro/05_cmake_macros_intro.md

 option(ENABLE_TRANSFORM           "Enable transform functions" OFF)
 ```

-### 5.3.3 ENABLE_DOUBLE_RCVBUF
+### 5.3.3 ENABLE_MODIFY_RECVBUF

-ENABLE_DOUBLE_RCVBUF determines whether to double the receiving buffer of the MSOP/DIFOP sockets.
+ENABLE_MODIFY_RECVBUF determines whether to change the receiving buffer of the MSOP/DIFOP sockets.

 On some platforms (such as embedded Linux, Windows, etc), the default size of the buffer is small.
 This may cause loss of MSOP/DIFOP packets, so enable this macro to enlarge the buffer.
-+ ENABLE_DOUBLE_RCVBUF=OFF means No. This is the default.
++ ENABLE_MODIFY_RECVBUF=OFF means No. This is the default.
-+ ENABLE_DOUBLE_RCVBUF=ON means Yes.
-The current implementation will change this value to `4` times.
-You can change it if needed.
++ ENABLE_MODIFY_RECVBUF=ON means Yes.
+Modify the receive cache based on the size passed in by the user

 ```
-option(ENABLE_DOUBLE_RCVBUF       "Enable double size of RCVBUF" OFF)
+option(ENABLE_MODIFY_RECVBUF       "Enable modify size of RCVBUF" OFF)
 ```

 ### 5.3.4 ENABLE_WAIT_IF_QUEUE_EMPTY